GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.2.1 =
-* Modified: Allow `{all_fields}` and `{pricing_fields}` Merge Tags in Custom Content field = 1.2 =
+* Modified: Allow `{all_fields}` and `{pricing_fields}` Merge Tags in Custom Content field
+* Fixed: Field label disappears on closing settings if the field title is empty
+* Fixed: Merge Tags available when adding a new field

+= 1.2 =
 * Added: New Search Bar!
 	- No longer check boxes in each field to add a field to the search form